petcupaula/robot-rasa-nlp/data/nlu.md

 - in [Lithuania](GPE)
 - Oh, sorry, [Amsterdam](GPE)

+## intent:ask_whatsmyname
+- Do you remember my name
+- What is my name
+- What was my name
+- Do you know my name?

 ## intent:ask_wherefrom
 - Where are you from?
 - Where do you come from?